 However, I’m not talking only about design and website performance .
 There are a lot of other variables which actually come from outside the website:

 Is your brand known at all compared to your competitor’s?
 Could you really handle all the orders without an issue?
 How’s your social media engagement compared to theirs?

 Really step up your content game

 Everyone knows that content is King.
 But an inconsistent King can quickly lose his throne.

-Consistency has proven itself time after time in the SEO industry.
+Consistency has proven itself time after time in the content marketing and SEO industry.
 We’ve experienced this ourselves here, at cognitiveSEO.
 That being said, get yourself an editorial schedule ready, and stick to it.